 Cook to internal temperature of 165 F. Do not overcook as chicken meat dries out quickly, though chicken thighs are more forgiving than chicken breasts.
-I use ThermoWorks Thermapen instant read cooking thermometer to check the temperature and highly recommend it, in case you are looking to buy a very good instant cooking thermometer.
+We use ThermoWorks Thermapen instant read cooking thermometer to check the temperature and highly recommend it.
+It’s been serving us well for over 6 years now.

 - 1 Tbsp low sodium soy sauce

 - 4 cloves garlic, pressed (or 1 Tbsp garlic powder)